SQLObject

 MySQLConnection supports all the features, though MySQL only supports transactions when using the InnoDB backend; SQLObject can explicitly define the backend using sqlmeta.createSQL.

-Supported drivers are mysqldb, connector, oursql, pymysql and mariadb, pyodbc, pypyodbc or odbc (try pyodbc and pypyodbc); defualt is mysqldb.
+Supported drivers are mysqldb, connector, pymysql, cymysql, mariadb, pyodbc, pypyodbc or odbc (try pyodbc and pypyodbc); defualt is mysqldb.

 Keyword argument conv allows to pass a list of custom converters.
 Example: